llaske/sugarizer-server/README.md

 Note that settings for unit testing are defined in [env/test.ini](env/test.ini).

+# Optimize performance

+If you want to optimize JavaScript performance, you could generate an optimized version of Sugarizer and Sugarizer-Server with [Grunt](http://gruntjs.com).
+This optimized version will minimize and reduce size of all JavaScript files.

+First ensure than Node.js and npm is installed on your machine.
+See [here](http://nodejs.org/) for more information.

+The Gruntfile.js contains tasks settings to build an optimized version of Sugarizer and Sugarizer-Server.
+To do that, ensure first that Grunt is installed:

+	npm install -g grunt-cli

+Then navigate to Sugarizer directory install specific component for Sugarizer by running:

+	npm install

+Then launch Grunt task to minify Sugarizer JavaScript files:

+	grunt -v

+After minification, the `build` directory will contain the optimized version of each file in a same directory that the initial one, so you could just copy files:

+	cp -r build/* .

+Then navigate to Sugarizer-Server directory install specific component for Sugarizer-Server by running:

+	npm install

+Then launch Grunt task to minify Sugarizer-Server JavaScript files:

+	grunt -v

+Similarly, after minification, you could copy files:

+	cp -r build/* .

 ## License

 This project is licensed under `Apache v2` License.
 See [LICENSE](LICENSE) for full license text.